 What happens when you lock your bike to a tree?
-You you pay a hefty $1000 fine if you live in downtown New York.
-Here in Toronto you get a notice from the city to remove it within 24 hours or they will do it for you.
-There’s also a double whammy to consider.
+If you live in downtown New York, you will pay a hefty $1000 fine.
+In Toronto you get a notice from the city to remove it within 24 hours or they will do it for you.
+But there’s also a double whammy to consider.

 Unfortunately some people approach a city bike rack as if armed with sickle walking into a harvest.
 Small trees won’t stand a chance against this onslaught.
 Landscaping projects can quickly be transformed into something reminiscent of a Tim Burton movie.
 Nor will it prevent some bike thieves who will just saw down the tree.